jgrimes86/oo-python-recipe-project/README.md

 ### `RecipeIngredient`
 RecipeIngredient is the join between an ingredient and a recipe.
-This is a has-many-through relationship Build the following methods on the RecipeIngredient class
+This is a has-many-through relationship Build the following functionality on the RecipeIngredient class

 - `RecipeIngredient.all`
 should return all of the RecipeIngredient instances